PIAGGIO TYPHOON 50

 With it’s sporty looks and fat tires, the Typhoon competed with scooters like Yamaha’s Zuma/BWs 50 and Kymco’s Super 8 & Super 9 models.
 While not one of the most popular scooters, the Typhoon seems to have sold moderately well.
 The only real downsides to the Typhoon 50 are the lack of a glovebox and the normal downsides that come with any 2-stroke scooter (gas milage, emissions, shorter engine life).
 Overall, the Piaggio Typhoon 50 is a great scooter for anyone looking for a peppy 2-stroke sports scooter and doesn’t want a Zuma / BWs 50 like everyone seems to buy.

-OWNER REVIEWS - Browse the Piaggio Typhoon 50 Owner Reviews
+OWNER REVIEWS (2) - Browse Typhoon 50 Owner Reviews REVIEW - Add Your Review

 Key Specs - Typhoon 50 2-stroke (2005 - 2008)